Best Beaches in West Maui Top Guide 2025

 Keka’a beach

 The picturesque Keka’a Beach is between the Honua Kai Resort and Aston Kaanapali Shores.
-Known for its excellent snorkeling opportunities, this beach is a paradise for marine life enthusiasts like myself.
+Known for its excellent snorkeling opportunities, this beach is a paradise for marine life enthusiasts like me.

 However, be cautious when approaching the water; there are patches near the shoreline with hidden reefs.